Mallee bioregion: Vegetation

 The region's vegetation is predominantly Eucalyptus mallee over myrtaceous and proteaceous heath.
 Over 50% of the area is vegetated entirely by mallee, and a further 25% is mainly mallee but with patches of woodland; the latter vegetation occurs mainly on the calcareous soils to the east.
 The mallee consists of numerous Eucalyptus species, the most consistent being E. eremophila (Tall Sand Mallee).
 Seasonally wet and alluvial areas are vegetated by Melaleuca shrublands where fresh, and Tecticornia low shrublands where saline.
 There are also occasional thickets of Allocasuarina, especially on greenstone hills.

 As of 2007, the Mallee region is known to contain 3443 indigenous vascular plant species, and a further 239 naturalised alien species.
 As with other regions in semi-arid areas of the South West, it exhibits high endemism, especially with respect to Eucalyptus and Acacia species.
 The endangered flora of the Mallee region consists of 55 species, with a further 325 species having been declared Priority Flora under the Department of Environment and Conservation's Declared Rare and Priority Flora List.

-Species richness ranges from 17 to 48 species per 1000 m².
+Species richness ranges from 17 to 48 species per 1000 m2.
 The lowest species richness occurs in severe habitats such as alongside salt lakes, but also in the areas of highest soil nutrition, where dominant species suppress associated species.
 Conversely, the highest species richness occurs in soils with the lowest soil nutrition.
 Most species are killed by fire and regenerate from seed, suggesting that they have evolved in an environment in which fire is infrequent.

 Land use

-Approximately 56% of the Mallee region falls within what the Department of Agriculture and Food calls the "Intensive Land-use Zone" (ILZ), the area of Western Australia that has been largely cleared and developed for intensive agriculture such as cropping and livestock production.
+Approximately 56% of the Mallee region falls within what the Department of Agriculture and Food calls the "Intensive Land-use Zone", the area of Western Australia that has been largely cleared and developed for intensive agriculture such as cropping and livestock production.
 This includes most of the western parts of the region, and a smaller area along the road from Norseman to Esperance.
 Within this area, only 19.5% of the native vegetation remains uncleared.
-The remaining 44% of the region falls within the "Extensive Land-use Zone" (ELZ), where the native vegetation has not been cleared but may have been degraded by the grazing of introduced animals and/or changes to the fire regime.
+The remaining 44% of the region falls within the "Extensive Land-use Zone", where the native vegetation has not been cleared but may have been degraded by the grazing of introduced animals and/or changes to the fire regime.
 Thus about 44.9% of the total Mallee region has been cleared.
 The majority of clearing was undertaken by the Government of Western Australia between 1958 and 1969, under a program of assisted settlement in which the Government cleared, fenced and stocked virgin crown land, then sold it to aspiring settlers.
 There has been virtually no further clearing since 1980, when Beard estimated the cleared proportion of the region at 44%.

 About 30% of the Esperance Plains region is now in protected areas.
 It therefore has only medium priority under Australia's National Reserve System.